mmacneil/AngularASPNETCoreOAuth/README.md

 <pre><code>AuthServer.Infrastructure> dotnet ef database update --context AppIdentityDbContext</code></pre>
 <pre><code>AuthServer.Infrastructure> dotnet ef database update --context PersistedGrantDbContext</code></pre>
 3. Install Angular CLI if necessary. `npm install -g @angular/cli`
+4. Install Angular SPA dependencies.
+<pre><code>Spa\oauth-client> npm install</code></pre>
+5. Run the Angular CLI dev server to build and run the Angular app.
+<pre><code>Spa\oauth-client> ng serve</code></pre>
+**Important: This must be running on the default http://localhost:4200**
+6. Build/Run the `AuthServer.sln` solution using your preferred method: Visual Studio,  VSCode, dotnet CLI.
+**Important: This must be running on http://localhost:5000**
+7. Build/Run the `Resource.Api.sln` solution using your preferred method: Visual Studio,  VSCode, dotnet CLI.
+**Important: This must be running on http://localhost:5050**
+8. Point a browser to `http://localhost:4200` to access the Angular client.
+9. Use the *Signup* and *Login* functions to perform the authentication flow, then try and access the *Top Secret Area* to hit the protected ASP.NET Core Web API.

+## Contact
+mark@fullstackmark.com